Choosing the Best Credit Card for You

 Check your credit report.
 Knowing what your credit report contains will help you determine which cards may be available to you.
 Although every situation is unique, typically, the better your credit report means more card options and lower annual percentage rates (APRs).
 You can receive a free credit report once a year by visiting annualcreditreport.com.

 Evaluate your needs.
 Determining whether you typically carry a monthly balance, use the card frequently, want to transfer a balance, or strive for great rewards will help you decide which card meets your needs.

-Your credit card should fit your lifestyle, so figure out what is most important for your financial situation and choose a card that allows you to reap the benefits and build a positive credit history.
+Your credit card should fit your lifestyle, so figure out what is most important for your financial situation and choose a card that allows you to reap the benefits and help build a positive credit history.

 You can redeem your points for reward options such as AAA vouchers good for travel, auto repairs, and more – or even cash back and gift cards.
-And with the AAA online reward points converter you can calculate what rewards are available to you.
-See how much you can earn!

 The article and information provided herein are for informational purposes only and are not intended as a substitute for professional advice.